MalikAfuHamid/Hama-Detection-by-Using-CNN-with-PyTorch/README.md

-# Hama-Detection by Using CNN with PyTorch
+# Hama-Recognition by Using CNN with PyTorch